nnngrach/AnyGIS_Site/Web/Html/RusOutdoor_en.md

 In the second place (if local maps were not found), topographic maps with a wider coverage area, but a slightly lower level of detail will be loaded.
 Namely, the modern Russian topographic map GGC (made in 2000s).

-In the third place, if the card GHZ not found, load the Genshtab (Soviet military) topographic map (drawn up in the 1980s).
+<noindex>In the third place, if the card GHZ not found, load the Genshtab (Soviet military) topographic map (drawn up in the 1980s).
 These maps are the most outdated.
-Especially, near settlements, and many marked on them forest trails could have time to grow.
+Especially, near settlements, and many marked on them forest trails could have time to grow. </noindex>

 And last of all, if there are no maps of the General staff for this territory, a map based on OSM is loaded.
 Namely - Thunderforest Outdoors.